Philip Quast: Personal life

 Quast and his wife Carol have three sons (Edwin, Harry and Toby).
 He also teaches at the National Institute of Dramatic Art in Sydney, Australia.
 During the COVID-19 pandemic, Quast continued teaching through Zoom calls.

 Quast married Carol in 1981 and they were married for almost ten years before having the first of their three sons.
 He has been noted for his humble nature, stating he doesn't seek after fame and is concerned that success is measured by notoriety instead of the respect of one's peers.
 He doesn't keep any of his awards, instead sending them to his parents' home in Australia.

 Quast was named as one of the 25 Most Beautiful People for 1996 in Who Weekly magazine.
 In an article for the magazine he said, "The problem with this business is that you have to supposedly look as good as you can all the time.
 And I hate that.
 My idea of doing my hair is sticking it out of the window of a car when it's wet."

-A bass-baritone, Quast has been universally applauded by critics for his singing voice, which has been described as "warm", and "glorious."
+A baritone, Quast has been universally applauded by critics for his singing voice, which has been described as "warm", and "glorious."
 He was named by British newspaper The Stage as "one of the most notable singing actors to come along in years".

 Quast has a strong passion for fishing, and he spent his time during the COVID-19 pandemic fishing, cooking, pickling and preserving.